brainspinner/cvasl/harmonization_paper/Harmonization_folder.md

 ## Harmonization paper computation

+## The instructions here are temporarily wrong... call Dr. Moore

 This folder contains notebooks and environments related to work for a paper on image harmonization.
 Several libraries used e.g. neurocombat require special environments that differ from our regular environments.
 They can be built as follows (here the neurocombat environment is used as an example):

 0. Assuming you are using conda for package management: